-152 E.g. CEDAW (n 49); International Convention on the Elimination of All Forms of Racial Discrimination (Adopted 21 December 1965, entered into force 4 January 1969) 660 UNTS 195 (CERD).
+152 UDHR (n 1) art 2.
+153 eg CEDAW (n 50); International Convention on the Elimination of All Forms of Racial 164 Page 165 Page 4 Language 1969) 660 UNTS Discrimination (Adopted 21 December 1965, entered into force 4 January 1969) 660 UNTS

-153 HRCommittee, 'General Comment N° 18: Non-Discrimination' (10 November 1989) UN Doc CCPR/C/GC/18.
+154 HRCommittee, 'General Comment No 18: Non-Discrimination' (10 November 1989) UN Doc CCPR/C/GC/18.

-forced migration contexts such as the Syrian one, many times the father is not present - because fighting in the war, deceased or unknown.
-The CEDAW Committee has in fact issued a general recommendation on this matter.154 While the whole text of general recommendation No. 32 sheds light on a range of different aspects of the 'gender-related dimensions of refugee status, asylum, nationality and stateless of women', attention must be given to the way in which the recommendation highlights the consequences of such discrimination for childhood statelessness, particularly in migratory contexts.155 The Committee criticised in particular the inequitable laws or practices that preclude women to 'access documentation that proves their identity and nationality',156 and the reservations made to CEDAW's Article 9 relating, inter alia, to the right of women to transmit their nationality to their children, in the same way as men do.
-In this respect it stated that such reservations 'undermine the object and purpose of the convention' and expressed its doubts on the validity of such reservations, since the principle of non-discrimination and right to nationality are asserted in several international human rights instruments.157
+The Committee on the Elimination of Discrimination against Women (CEDAW Committee) has in fact issued a general recommendation on this matter.
+155 While the whole text of general recommendation No 32 sheds light on a range of different aspects of the 'gender-related dimensions of refugee status, asylum, nationality and statelessness of women', attention must be given to the way in which the recommendation highlights the consequences of such discrimination for childhood statelessness, particularly in migratory contexts.
+156 The Committee criticised, in particular, the inequitable laws or practices that preclude women to 'access documentation that proves their identity and nationality', 157 and the reservations made to CEDAW's Article 9 relating, inter alia, to the right of women to transmit their nationality to their children, in the same way as men do.
+In this respect, it stated that such reservations 'undermine the object and purpose of the convention' and expressed its doubts on the validity of such reservations since the principle of non-discrimination and right to nationality are asserted in several international human rights instruments.
+158

-The UNHCR, in line with its goal of ending statelessness by 2024,158 issues an annual Background note on gender equality within nationality laws, particularly in what concerns the attribution of nationality to children.
-In its latest report of 8 March 2017,159 the High Commissioner for Refugees recognized the substantial improvement of States' nationality laws in what concerns equality between men and women since the entering into force of CEDAW.
-Nevertheless, it emphasized the fact that 'equality between men and women relating to conferral of nationality upon children has not yet been attained in 26 countries in almost all parts of the world', and more specifically in the Middle East, North Africa and Sub- Saharan Africa.160 UNCHR continued to stress the connection between gender-biased nationality laws and childhood statelessness.
-The situations in which this can occur are manifold, namely:
+The UNHCR, in line with its goal of ending statelessness by 2024, 159 issues an annual Background Note on gender equality within nationality laws: it particularly concerns the attribution of nationality to children.
+In its latest report of 8 March 2017,160 the High Commissioner for Refugees recognised the substantial improvement of states' nationality laws concerning equality between men and women since the entering into force of CEDAW.
+Nevertheless, it emphasised the fact that 'equality between men and women relating to conferral of nationality upon children has not vet been attained in 26 countries in almost all parts of the world', and more specifically in the Middle East, North Africa and Sub-Saharan Africa.
+161 The UNCHR continued to stress the connection between gender-biased nationality laws and childhood statelessness.